Unitary and Open Scattering Quantum Walks on Graphs: Appendices

-where a $*$ denotes a bloc we do not need to know here.
+where a $*$ denotes a block we do not need to know here.
 Then, since the resolvent of $F=F^*=F^{-1}$ reads for $z\neq \pm1$ \be (F-z)^{-1}=\frac{F+z}{1-z^2}, \ee we get an alternative expression for $S_{1}^{-1}$ by considering

 which yields \be S_{1}=(1-\lambda^2\e^{-2i\alpha})(F_{11}+\lambda \e^{-i\alpha})^{-1}. \ee Altogether, we deduce from \eqref{schur} and \eqref{altschur} \be - F_{12}(F_{22} -\lambda\e^{-i\alpha})^{-1}F_{21} =(1-\lambda^2\e^{-2i\alpha})(F_{11}+\lambda \e^{-i\alpha})^{-1}-(F_{11} -\lambda\e^{-i\alpha}), \ee which applied to $\psi_1$ gives